CODeRUS/github-sfos-build/README.md

 * [build on pull](examples/build-on-pull.yml)
 * [build on tags](examples/build-on-tags.yml)

-Also build on tags can be run on-demand by user for test pourposes but it also run when triggered by a tag set on the HEAD of the default branch.
+Also build on tags can be run on-demand by user for test purposes but it also run when triggered by a tag set on the HEAD of the default branch.
 Therefore the last example includes and extend the functionality of the first one.
 About the *build on pull*, same story but triggered by a pull instead.